-Satellite imagery combined with AI is a game-changing tool not only in many business scenarios, but also in humanitarian efforts.
+Satellite imagery combined with AI is a game-changing tool not only in many business scenarios but also in humanitarian efforts.
 The xView2 competition makes this a reality.
 It challenges participants to develop a computer vision model for supporting Humanitarian Assistance and Disaster Recovery organizations.
-In this post I would like to give you an overview of the competition, what makes it special, and share why we decided to take part in it.
+In this post, I would like to give you an overview of the competition, what makes it special, and share why we decided to take part in it.

 The xView2 competition addresses both of these issues.
 On the one hand, it builds on a novel satellite imagery dataset xBD. xBD provides data on 8 different disaster types spanning 15 countries and covers an area of 45,000 square kilometers.
 Moreover, it introduces the Joint Damage Scale for labeling building damage, which provides guidance and an assessment scale to label building damage in a satellite image.

-Whilst the xBD dataset provides complete data on disasters, we still need to reduce the amount of human labour in assessing the damage.
+Whilst the xBD dataset provides complete data on disasters, we still need to reduce the amount of human labor in assessing the damage.
 This is an excellent opportunity to employ AI and in particular deep learning techniques.
 The sheer amount of data generated after the disaster makes it virtually impossible even for a team of experts to effectively estimate the costs and plan relief efforts.
 However, a good algorithm can excel in this environment and not only provide the assessment faster but also more accurately than humans.

 The 2019 edition of the xView challenge builds on last year’s competition where thousands of submissions were benchmarked to choose the best models for predicting bounding boxes for a wide variety of different types of objects.
 We are now focusing on buildings and neural networks (one of the tools of deep learning) are a natural choice for this purpose.
-Teams from around the world are presented with a number of images showing inhabited areas before and after the disaster, as well as training data with labelled buildings and the level of damage on a 0-4 scale (unaffected to destroyed) developed by experts.
+Teams from around the world are presented with a number of images showing inhabited areas before and after the disaster, as well as training data with labeled buildings and the level of damage on a 0-4 scale (unaffected to destroyed) developed by experts.
 The training data allows for building the model, which can then be used for new images to automatically conduct building assessment.
-Therefore, participants are expected to provide two predictions: one for the location of the buildings in an image and another for damage level of the found buildings.
+Therefore, participants are expected to provide two predictions: one for the location of the buildings in an image and another for the damage level of the found buildings.
 One of the possible approaches and one that we chose is to develop a separate ML model for each of these parts.

-Whilst the xView2 competition is likely to close the two major gaps in disaster relief planning and response – lack of suitable data for training machine learning models as well as labour intensiveness of the assessment process – we discovered a number of key challenges when working on the dataset:
+Whilst the xView2 competition is likely to close the two major gaps in disaster relief planning and response – lack of suitable data for training machine learning models as well as labor intensiveness of the assessment process – we discovered a number of key challenges when working on the dataset:

-Since launching our AI for Good initiative we have explored various avenues of engaging with the different actors working at the front of the fight for our planet.
-We completed a project with the International Institute for Applied Systems Analysis (IIASA), welcomed government officials from Malaysia, engaged with the biodiversity community and raised awareness about the movement through various channels, including Medium.
+Since launching our Data for Good initiative we have explored various avenues of engaging with the different actors working at the front of the fight for our planet.
+We completed a project with the International Institute for Applied Systems Analysis (IIASA), welcomed government officials from Malaysia, engaged with the biodiversity community, and raised awareness about the movement through various channels, including Medium.
 Aside from the duty to develop AI solutions for the needs of humanity, we entered the contest because we are keen on ML Vision and Satellite Imagery.